 A Modern, Clean, Safe & Friendly Tropical City with a Relaxed Atmosphere

-Cairns is a colourful, modern city of over 130,000 residents, situated in a tropical paradise.
+Cairns is a colourful, modern city of approx. 160,000 residents, situated in a tropical paradise.
 The friendly people and the safe and relaxed atmosphere make it the perfect destination for visitors of all ages.

 Cairns is famous for its close proximity to the magnificent Great Barrier Reef and the World Heritage listed rainforests which border the city.
 To the west are the savannah lands of the Australian Outback.
 These are all easily accessible from the city centre.

 Experience the exciting Cairns waterfront with the Esplanade foreshore lagoons and the Reef Fleet Terminal.

 The Cairns waterfront offers more than 2 kilometers of parklands for bird watching, sunbathing and free BBQ areas, as well as a range of modern shopping, dining and entertainment options.
 The view is superb and each year thousands of visitors and locals are attracted there to watch the boats across the sparkling waters of the natural inlet.